 - 2 cups (265g) confectioners’ sugar, sifted (see notes)

 - In a stand mixer fitted with the paddle attachment, or using a large bowl and an electric mixer, combine the cream cheese, butter, and vanilla on medium-high to high speed until smooth.

-- Turn the speed down to low and add the sugar in 3-4 batches, then turn the speed back up to high and mix until the frosting is smooth.
+- Turn the speed down to low and add the salt and sugar in 3-4 batches, then turn the speed back up to high and mix until the frosting is smooth.